oleksandrsirenko/cloud-native-foundations/solutions/kubernetes/k3s_cluster.md

 - `cd exercises` - change directory to exercises (where the Vagrant file is)
 - `vagrant up` - up the virtual box, if necessary init with the `vagrant init` first
-- `vagrant status` - check the status of virtual machine
+- `vagrant status` - check the status of Virtual Machine

-**NOTE**: *To stop this VM, you can run `vagrant halt` to shut it down forcefully, or you can run `vagrant suspend` to simply suspend the virtual machine.
-In either case, to restart it again, simply run `vagrant up`.
+> :bulb: **Useful commands**:

+- run `vagrant halt` to shut down Virtual Machine forcefully;
+- run `vagrant suspend` to simply suspend the Virtual Machine;
+- run `vagrant up` to restart Virtual Machine again.

 ## Start Kubernetes Cluster